Shoylekov/Shoylekov.github.io/README.md

 # Boril's Personal Website

-Welcome to my personal website!
+Welcome to my personal static website!
 This site showcases my projects, skills, and interests as a software developer.